The Penguin, The Habit, The Tuxedo

 Today, the shields are hand-crafted wood carvings.
 The wood carvings are presented each year at Commencement.

 All of Dominican's shields, dating back to the early 1920s, are displayed on campus in the Meadowlands Residence Hall, Guzman Lecture Hall and the Shield Room.

-On Spirit Day, Dominican invites its students, parents, alumni, faculty and staff to explore the campus, experience Dominican traditions, and meet with student, alumni, faculty, staff and friends.
+During Family Weekend, Dominican invites its students, parents, alumni, faculty and staff to explore the campus, experience Dominican traditions, and meet with students, alumni, faculty, staff and friends.

 Baccalaureate Mass, Hood Ceremony, Commencement

-Held the day prior to Commencement, Baccalaureate Mass is a unique tradition that reflects Dominican's Catholic heritage.
+Held the day prior to Commencement, Baccalaureate Mass is a unique Dominican tradition.
 Students and their families, faculty, staff and friends of the University are invited to attend.